azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Kohaku %}
     Well, that's the Vice President for you.
-But then, what's the "important thing" you wanted...?
+So then, what's the "important thing" you wanted...?
   {% endbubble %}

   {% bubble Nagisa %}